COVID-19 Academic Credit Policies

 For incoming Education, Nursing, or Social Work majors

 Each of these three majors must report student progress to their respective accrediting body, and we have to demonstrate you are making adequate progress in your coursework (i.e.: meeting minimum grade requirements).
 Depending on the institution, a pass/fail grade could reflect a student could have earned as low as a D- in the course (60%).
 Each of the majors of education, nursing, and social work has minimum grade point averages in order to ensure students are successful in their advanced courses, and ultimately, their placements (whether in schools, medical settings, or social service organizations).
 Allowing credit for a grade that could reflect as low as a D- would jeopardize the student's ability to be successful in future coursework as well as their intended career.

 If you intend to major in one of these three programs, we advise that you retain your letter grade.
 If you attended a school that mandated P/F or other alternative grade schemes, or if your institution considers a P, S, or other alternate grade to be equivalent to a C or better, Grand View will assess your courses on a case-by-case basis.

 If you take a core or elective course and earn a P or S grade, if it is not a required course (including program admission requirements) for one of these three majors, Grand View will accept the P/S grade.

-Grand View will accept courses with Pass or Satisfactory grades for the Spring 2020 semester at either the undergraduate or graduate level.
+Grand View will accept courses with Pass or Satisfactory grades from 2020 at either the undergraduate or graduate level.
 Undergraduate courses with earned credit will apply to your program prerequisites.
 Graduate courses with earned credit will apply to your master’s degree requirements.